 It is important for you to be able to explain the importance of the research you are conducting by providing valid arguments.
 Rationale for the study, also referred to as justification for the study, is reason why you have conducted your study in the first place.
 This part in your paper needs to explain uniqueness and importance of your research.
 Rationale for the study needs to be specific and ideally, it should relate to the following points:

-Firstly, the research needs to contribute to the elimination of a gap in the literature.
+1. The research needs to contribute to the elimination of a gap in the literature.
 Elimination of gap in the present literature is one of the compulsory requirements for your study.
-In other words, you don’t need to ‘re-invent the wheel’ in a way that your research aims and objectives need to focus on new topics.
+In other words, you don’t need to ‘re-invent the wheel’ and your research aims and objectives need to focus on new topics.
 For example, you can choose to conduct an empirical study to assess the implications of COVID-19 pandemic on the numbers of tourists visitors in your city.
 This might be previously undressed topic, taking into account that COVID-19 pandemic is a relatively recent phenomenon.

 - A study into the reasons of high employee turnover at Hanson Brick

-- A critical analysis of employee motivation problems at Esporta, Finchley Road in the UK
+- A critical analysis of employee motivation problems at Esporta, Finchley Road, London

 - A research into effective succession planning at Microsoft

 - A study into major differences between private and public primary education in the USA and implications of these differences on the quality of education